 Why does Zotz share its paired emblem glyphs with Yaxchilan?

-Why are the first way images found here?
+Why are the first supernatural way images found on ceramics from this site?